kunalkdev/cowinByPin/README.md

 LIMITATIONS:
 1. There is a limit of 100 api calls per 5 mins per IP.
 As script run after every 3 seconds.
 Please run it only in 1 machine in one wifi.
-2. This is currently only for under 45 age category.